Jiang Xishang

 Jiang Xishang (蒋希上 (蔣希上), born 15 May 1980) is a Chinese professional field hockey player who represented China at the 2008 Summer Olympics in Beijing.
 The team finished last in their group, and finished 11th after beating South Africa.

+In 2009, Jiang Xishang and Song Yi were recruited by Pinoké.

+During the finals of the 2018–19 Men's Hockey Series, Jiang served as an assistant coach for the China men's national field hockey team.